chocolatey/docs/input/en-us/choco/commands/install.md

 Starting in v2.0.0 the shortcut `cinst` will be removed and can not be used to install packages anymore.
 We recommend you make sure that you always use the full command going forward ([`choco install`](xref:choco-command-install)).

+Side by side installations has been deprecated and will be removed in v2.0.0.
+Instead of using side by side installations, distinct packages should be created if similar functionality is needed going forward.

 ## Usage